susie-kim/susie-kim.github.io/content/about/index.md

 title: About
 ---

+Hello!
 My name is Susie Kim and I am an applied linguist and a language teacher.
 My current position is a Lecturer in Korean Language for the [Department of East Asian Studies](https://eas.princeton.edu) at Princeton University.

 My main academic interest sits at an intersection of language assessment, second language writing, and corpus-based methods.
-I have primarily focused on investigating linguistic characteristics and textual features of second language (L2) English at various proficiency levels.
+I have primarily focused on investigating linguistic characteristics and textual features of second language writing at various proficiency levels.
 More recently, I have been working on building and analyzing Korean language corpora and related tools for teaching purposes.

-I have a wide range of personal interests and, though amateur, enjoy: photography, cooking, and programming.
+Photography is something I have always enjoyed in my life so I [post them here](https://susiekim.work/photos/) sometimes.
+I feel lucky to have had experiences in a darkroom from high school to college but now I'm most interested in long-exposure photography of nature and the night sky.

 On this website, I share some research tools and methods as I work through them for my academic projects or personal enjoyment.
-Please feel free to explore the contacts and contact me!
+Please feel free to explore the contents and contact me!